GuardianLabs/signgen/readme.md

 ## Usage:

-When config is ready the consumption have two options:
+When config is ready there are two consumption options:
 * as a package: `npx @guardian-network/signgen gen -c -s -l`
+* inside a project:
+    * install `pnpm`: `npm add -g pnpm`
-* inside a project: `pnpm cli -c -s -l`
+    * `pnpm i && pnpm build && pnpm cli -c -s -l`

 ## Useful tips:
 1. Definition must have at least one message (`def#struct.length > 0`)